Equestrian statue of Bartolomeo Colleoni (Warsaw)

-The equestrian statue of Bartolomeo Colleoni (Note: Pomnik Bartolomea Colleoniego; Reiterstandbild Bartolomeo Colleoni) is a bronze equestrian statue in Warsaw, Poland, placed at the courtyard of the Czapski Palace, belonging to the Academy of Fine Arts, located at 5 Kraków Suburb Street.
+The equestrian statue of Bartolomeo Colleoni (Note: /it/; Pomnik Bartolomea Colleoniego; Reiterstandbild Bartolomeo Colleoni; Monumento equestre a Bartolomeo Colleoni) is a bronze equestrian statue in Warsaw, Poland, placed at the courtyard of the Czapski Palace, belonging to the Academy of Fine Arts, located at 5 Kraków Suburb Street.
 It is dedicated to Bartolomeo Colleoni, a 15-century mercenary and a captain general in service of the Republic of Venice.
 The sculpture is a replica, which replaced the statue which stood at the same location from 1950 to 2002, until being moved to Szczecin.
 It in turn was a copy of a 1495 statue in Venice, Italy by Andrea del Verrocchio.